Edited by Jeon Gyeong Ju

 If you go back and forth to TV channels that you have never thought of watching, or if you have a particular show in mind, you will find yourselves soothing the tension you have built up over the weekdays.
-Among them, we look back on the five “critical moments” of entertainment shows that have left a strong impression on viewers.
+Among them, we look back on the five “critical moments” of Variety shows that have left a strong impression on viewers.

 Three Meals a Day: Fishing Village 5 Ends with a Warm Smile (Aired on July 10)

 The three members who have warmed the hearts of viewers for the 11 weeks did not forget the fun and touching moments even after returning to Seoul.
 Yoo Hae Jin, who challenged to make egg rolls for the first time in his life with a sophisticated hairstyle and clothes, and Cha Seung Won’s tit-for-tat chemistry shown as he helped Yoo Hae Jin somehow feels more affectionate in the final episode.
 Also, to see the two teasing but still taking care of Son Ho Jun, who only appeared by phone call due to his drama schedules, reminded us of why we love this “family.”